CAU-VILab/WSGS/README.md

 - 25.11.08 : AAAI 2026 Main Technical Track accepted
 - 25.12.13 : Added project page
 - 25.12.14 : Writing README.md & refactoring code now...
-- 25.12.16 : The CPU of the computer we were using for training broke down, so refactoring is taking longer than expected.

 ## Installation
 ```shell